 In June 2022, the FASB issued Accounting Standards Update No. 2022-03 - Fair Value Measurement (Topic 820): Fair Value Measurement of Equity Securities Subject to Contractual Sale Restrictions, to clarify the guidance in Topic 820 when measuring the fair value of an equity security subject to contractual restrictions that prohibit the sale of an equity security.
-The amendments in ASU 2022-03 clarify that a contractual restriction on the sale of an equity security and, therefore, is not considered in measuring fair value.
-The amendments also clarify that an entity cannot, as a separate unit of account, recognize and measure a contractual sale restrictions.
-The amendments in ASU 2022-03 require certain additional disclosures related to investments in equity securities subject to contractual sale restrictions.
+The amendments in ASU 2022-03 clarify that a contractual restriction on the sale of an equity security is not considered part of the unit of account of the equity security and, therefore, is not considered in measuring fair value.
+The amendments also clarify that an entity cannot, as a separate unit of account, recognize and measure a contractual sale restriction.
+In addition, the amendments in ASU 2022-03 require certain additional disclosures related to investments in equity securities subject to contractual sale restrictions.
 The amendments in ASU 2022-03 will become effective for us as of the beginning of our 2025 fiscal year.
 Early adoption is permitted.
 As of February 25, 2023 we do not hold any investments in equity securities, therefore we do not currently expect that this guidance will have a material impact upon our financial position and results of operations.